 It’s the solitude that gets them or at least gets Pattison’s Winslow.
-Made to work the machinery but never tend to the light itself, he spends his days along while Dafoe’s Wick sleeps after tending the light all night.
-Things are tense at first, but once Winslow hilariously and brutally beats a seagull to death things start to go off the rails.
+Made to work the machinery but never tend to the light itself, he spends his days alone while Dafoe’s Wick sleeps after tending the light all night.
+Things are tense at first, but once Winslow hilariously and brutally beats a seagull to death, things start to go off the rails.

 What follows is is an intense series of events that are, for lack of a better phrase, completely fucked up.
-Is he really seeing things or is he hallucinating from the binge drinking he’s now engaged in?
+Is he really seeing things, or is he hallucinating from the binge drinking he’s now engaged in?
 Is Wick a master manipulator or a friend reaching out?
-Are they being tormented by the old gods of the sea or is it just really rainy?
+Are they being tormented by the old gods of the sea, or is it just really rainy?
 How long have they been stuck on the island for?
 6 weeks?
 7 months?
 2 days?
-By the time these questions are asked it’s well past the point where we could possibly answer.
+By the time these questions are asked, it’s well past the point where we could answer.
 Among all of this is an ever-present erotic tension that hangs over the whole affair.

-It’s hard to know what is real and what isn’t and that’s the point.
-We’re watching Winslow go mad in real-time and the movie wants to bring us along for the ride.
-Between the hallucinatory visuals, the score constantly ramping up the paranoia, and the fog horn blasting near constantly in the background, I think it’s kind of amazing it didn’t succeed.
-I say this honestly, I felt overwhelmed coming out of this movie.
+It’s hard to know what is real and what isn’t, and that’s the point.
+We’re watching Winslow go mad in real-time, and the movie wants to bring us along for the ride.
+Between the hallucinatory visuals, the score constantly ramping up the paranoia, and the fog horn blasting near constantly in the background, I think it’s amazing it didn’t succeed.
+I say this honestly; I felt overwhelmed coming out of this movie.
 Shell shocked might be a better way to put it.